bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - server that returns a string in response to the attempt?

   - result: (encoded attempt) expectation: (encoded password)

+- backdooring increases darknet instability

+  - backdoored servers more likely to restart and/or loose auth, removing backdoor, balancing risk level
+  - low number (1 backdoor per X depth explored, or less than low const): no effect
+  - lv 1 instability: small debuff to auth() time
+  - lv 2: sometimes auth fails with timeout
+  - lv 3: more server restarts on the darknet
+  - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
+More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
+  - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

 - WEBSTORM